 Flared shorts are so cute and comfy!

-And a shorts sewing pattern is so easy to make from your pant block.
+And drafting a flare shorts sewing pattern is so easy, from your pant block.

 To create the flare, start at the waist, at the outseam.

 Draw a line from the waist to the hemline (midway between the crotch and the knee), adding as much as you wish.
 I've drawn about 1" to 1 1/2" at the side hem - but even that small amount will add up to 4 - 6" additional all around each leg!

 Starting your line at the waist will also add a bit at the hip, but not very much.
 It allows you to create a gentle curve at the outseam, which hangs nicely on the body.

 On the inseam, start just below the crotch and draw your line to the hem - adding the same amount you added to the outer side!!
 This line will have a little curve just under the crotch line, just as the original inseam did.